andrewqho/GPU-Image-Processing/README.md

 ### Package Set-Up

-This project uses OpenCV heavily.
+This repository uses OpenCV heavily.
 On Linux, the set up can be done very easily following the steps on this webpage:

 https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html